dylan-lang/opendylan/documentation/library-reference/source/system/file-system.rst

      Returns a sequence containing the pathnames of the root directories of the file systems on the local machine.

+.. generic-function:: shorten-pathname

+   Given a pathname, returns the shortest equivalent form.

+   :signature: shorten-pathname *path* => *shortened-path*

+   :param path: An instance of :class:`<pathname>`.
+   :value shorten-pathname: An instance of :class:`<pathname>`.

+   :description:

+   Given a pathname, returns the shortest equivalent form.
+For instance a DOS pathname on Windows.

+.. method:: shorten-pathname
+   :specializer: <file-system-locator>

+   A specialization of :gf:`shorten-pathname`.

+   :param path: An instance of :class:`<file-system-locator>`

 .. function:: temp-directory

    Returns the pathname of the temporary directory in use.